Gh-Mensah/exp-routes/README.md

 # exp-routes
-A simple of routing of pages with express and nodeJS
+A simple example of routing with node using express and a simple application of pagnition to sort files.